rajatkhare619/design-to-css/README.md

 ## :computer:  Project setup

 In order to have the project running, please **make sure that you have git and NodeJS (version 10+) installed**.
-After the checkout, please run `npm install` first and then the only thing you need to do is start a `start:dev` script ("webpack-dev-server") that handles HTML and SASS compilation and also do a live reload.
+After the checkout, please run `npm install` first and then the only thing you need to do is start a script with `npm run start:dev` that handles HTML and SASS compilation and also do a live reload.
 Project page can be reached on `localhost:8080`.

 ## :open_file_folder:  Project structure